lost-egg/lost-egg.github.io/abilities.md

 {:toc}
 * TOC

-[^includes-prior]: This incorporates material from a previous edition of the original text to give more context to vague rules.
+[^includes-previous]: This incorporates material from a previous edition of the original text to give more context to vague rules.

-[^from-prior]: This is an adaptation of material from a previous edition of the original text.
+[^from-previous]: This is an adaptation of material from a previous edition of the original text.

 [^flurry-guesswork]: The original work doesn't list whether this action can be flurried or not.
 This is listed as a best-guess interpretation.